If you've had an ultrasound scan with First Encounters before, you may remember seeing the model that we keep in the clinic to show our visitors:

 If you'd like to take a closer look at your unborn baby, click here

-to browse the 3D/4D scan packages available at your nearest First Encounters Ultrasound clinic.
+to browse the 3D/4D scan packages available at our Cardiff First Encounters Ultrasound clinic.